Ian9Franco/Ian9Franco/README.md

 I started my career in **customer service at a bingo hall**, and that experience gave me strong communication skills that I now apply when collaborating in tech teams.
 Today I work as an **IT Assistant at Codere**, build web projects for fun and for friends’ startups, and I’ve also freelanced for international clients 🌍.

----

-## 🌍 About me
-- 📍 Based in Buenos Aires, Argentina
-- 🇪🇺 European citizenship
-- 💬 Fluent in Spanish & conversational English (B2 level)
-- 🎯 Looking for opportunities in IT to grow my career and contribute to innovative projects